 Immediately after the annual budget is approved, the Board of Finance shall meet and lay a tax on the Grand List sufficient in addition to the other estimated yearly income of the Town, to pay the expenses and anticipated appropriations of the Town for the coming year, and also to absorb any deficit of the Town at the end of the preceding fiscal year.

-Further referendum votes at subsequent adjourned Annual Town Meetings, at the discretion of the Board of Finance shall be held not less than seven (7) or more than eighteen (18) calendar days after the prior adjourned Town Meeting referendum vote.
+Further referendum votes, at the discretion of the Board of Finance shall be held not less than seven (7) or more than eighteen (18) calendar days after the previous referendum vote.

-The questions to be voted on at such adjourned Town Meeting shall be presented on the ballot as follows:

-a.

-Shall the Town General Government Budget, as recommended by the Board of Finance of (dollar amount) for the fiscal year (specify year) be adopted?

-b.

-Shall the Board of Education Budget, as recommended by the Board of Finance, of (dollar amount) for the Town of Seymour for the fiscal year (specify year) be adopted?

 The voters shall be given the option to vote either "Yes" or "No".
-If both budgets are rejected after revisions by the Board of Finance, both budgets shall be resubmitted to the ballot by the initial adjourned Annual Town Meeting.
-In case of further rejections, the aforesaid process, under this section, shall be repeated until said budgets are accepted.
+If the budget is rejected after revisions by the Board of Finance, the budget shall be resubmitted to the ballot.
+In case of further rejections, the aforesaid process, under this section, shall be repeated until said budget isaccepted.

-If only one of the aforesaid budgets passes, that budget shall be deemed to be approved.
-The budget question that is rejected shall be resubmitted to the ballot by an adjourned Annual Town Meeting after revision by the Board of Finance and resubmitted again after further rejection and further revision by the Board of Finance until said budget is accepted.
 If the budget is not adopted by June 15 the Town shall send out real estate tax bills based on the same taxation figures and adjusted mill rate of the prior fiscal year, which would include adjustments for the new revenues, debt service, and legal obligations for the next fiscal year, which begins on July 1.
-After the complete budget is passed the balance of the real estate plus personal property and motor vehicle tax bills shall be sent out based on any change brought about by referendum vote.
+After the budget is passed the balance of the real estate plus personal property and motor vehicle tax bills shall be sent out based on any change brought about by referendum vote.

-Absentee ballots will be available for the aforesaid adjourned Annual Town Meetings by referendum.
+Absentee ballots will be available for the referendum from the Registrars of Voters.
 Copies of all budgets and revised budgets shall be available at each polling place.

-In the event that the general government and/or Board of Education budgets are not approved after repeated referendums but have been reduced to the point of meeting debt service and legal obligations, then the budget shall be deemed to have been adopted.
+In the event that the budget is not approved after repeated referendums through August 31, but have been reduced to the point of meeting debt service and legal obligations, then the budget shall be deemed to have been adopted.
 The Board of Finance shall certify by a majority vote that such a budget has been adopted.

 The Tax Collector shall then collect the tax in accordance with the Connecticut General Statutes.
 The Tax Collector shall keep the Board of Finance and the First Selectman informed monthly as to the progress of collections.
 Taxes of real property shall be due and payable in two installments.
 The first installment shall be due July 1 and delinquent August 1.
 The second installment shall be due January 1 and delinquent February 1.